Tikkurila Paint Review

 Right, let’s talk about the Helmi range, which is Tikkurila’s water-based eggshell (Helmi 10), Satinwood (Helmi 30) and gloss (Helmi 80).
 They are all pretty much the same to apply.
 The number on each product relates to its sheen level, so Helmi 30 would be 30% sheen.
 You should always use Helmi as a system and go with the specified primer as your topcoat will always sit nicer.

-As far as water-based trim products go, Helmi is crap to apply by brush and roller.
-You’ll find it very loose, hard to control and you’ll have issues with brush marks.
-However, this is still an amazing product for one simple reason, you will not find a trim product which is easier or looks better when applied via sprayer.
+However, this is still a good product for one simple reason; you will not find a trim product which is easier or looks better when applied via sprayer.
 Honestly, if you intend to spray your woodwork you will LOVE this stuff.
 No need to thin it either, the product is good to go.

-9/10 – don’t use it unless you’re spraying though.
+7/10 – don’t use it unless you’re spraying though.
+Click here for a full review.

-Tikkurila Finngard – Smooth Masonry Paint
+Tikkurila Finngard Review – Smooth Masonry Paint

 Another quality product, this time we’re talking about a masonry paint.
 Tikkurila Finngard has brilliant opacity and the ease of use is bang on, whether being brushed or sprayed.
 A very low sheen leads to a luxurious flat finish.
 Unfortunately, there are a couple of issues to report.
 The first is the price which is around twice that of Dulux Weathershield!!
 Tikkurila Finngard is good, but it isn’t twice as good as Dulux.
 The other issue I have is you need a separate primer called Hydrosol for bare masonry.
 I don’t like having to buy separate products, especially when my “finish” is so expensive.